 Use the joinStrategy property to override the optimizer's choice of join strategy.
 The two types of join strategy are called nested loop and hash.
 In a nested loop join strategy, for each qualifying row in the outer table, Derby uses the appropriate access path (index or table scan) to find the matching rows in the inner table.
 In a hash join strategy, Derby constructs a hash table that represents the inner table.
-For each qualifying row in the outer table, Derby needs to scan the inner table to find the matching rows in the inner table.
+For each qualifying row in the outer table, Derby does a quick lookup on the hash table to find the matching rows in the inner table.
 Derby needs to scan the inner table or index only once to create the hash table.
 The --DERBY-PROPERTIES parameter must immediately follow the inner table.